alicetouhou/spotify-np/README.md

 # spotify-np
-Spotify module for polybar using the spotify API
+Spotify module for polybar using the spotify API written in Python 3.
+Unlike other polybar music players that use DBus, this one has the capability to show how far you are into a song.

 [![Ex1](http://benji42.u.catgirlsare.sexy/TEMq.png)](http://benji42.u.catgirlsare.sexy/TEMq.png)